livegnik/2way-poc-design/README.md

 ## 2WAY at a glance

-A P2P platform replacing central backends with locally enforced cryptographic data control.
+A P2P platform that replaces central backends with locally enforced control over data and security.

-* Each device keeps its own data and decides what is valid
+* Each device keeps its own data and decides what it accepts
-* Decisions are based on local rules and cryptographic keys
+* Decisions are made using local rules and cryptographic keys
-* All changes are signed, recorded, and never silently rewritten
+* All changes are signed, recorded, and cannot be silently altered
-* Network data is always treated as untrusted
+* Data from the network is never trusted by default
-* Apps and unknown users are strictly limited by default
+* Apps and unknown users are limited unless explicitly allowed
-* Trust does not spread automatically
+* Trust does not automatically spread through the system
-* Damage from compromise stays contained
+* Compromise is contained instead of spreading
-* Security rules are enforced by structure, not by convention
+* Security is enforced by how the system is built, not by convention
-* Missing permission means rejection, not fallback behavior
+* If permission is missing, the action is rejected
-* No central backend or global coordination
+* There is no central backend or global coordination
-* Unclear or invalid actions are rejected
+* Invalid or unclear actions are refused

-2WAY is designed to remain correct under compromise.
+2WAY is designed to keep working correctly even when parts of the system fail or are compromised.

 ## What 2WAY is

-2WAY is a local-first, peer-to-peer application substrate designed to operate correctly in hostile and unreliable environments.

-It provides identity, data ownership, access control, synchronization, and trust semantics as shared infrastructure, enforced structurally rather than through centralized backends, implicit trust, or application-level convention.

-Applications built on 2WAY do not own isolated databases or central servers.
-They operate on a shared, local-first graph where authorship is explicit, permissions are enforced before mutation, and history is append-only and verifiable.

-Each node maintains its own authoritative state.
-Nodes synchronize directly with peers using signed, ordered envelopes.
-All incoming data is treated as untrusted and validated locally.
+2WAY replaces the traditional application backend with a shared, local data and security layer that runs on every device.

+Applications run on a common graph where identity, permissions, ordering, and history are enforced by the platform, not rebuilt per app.
+Each node is authoritative for its own state, synchronizes directly with peers, and treats all network data as untrusted.

-This repository contains the normative system design for the 2WAY proof of concept (PoC).
-The design is complete at the protocol and architecture level [WIP].
+This repository defines the normative design for the 2WAY proof of concept (PoC).
+It specifies required behavior at the protocol and architecture level and is not a production implementation.

-It defines what must exist and how it must behave for a correct PoC.
-It is a design specification, not a production implementation.

 ## Why it exists

-Modern application architectures fail predictably under compromise.

-Identity, authorization, ordering, synchronization, and abuse handling are repeatedly reimplemented as application-specific logic, often layered on top of centralized backends that implicitly trust infrastructure, networks, and peers.
-When those assumptions break, failure is silent, escalatory, and systemic.

-The primary failure mode 2WAY is designed to prevent is silent escalation from local compromise to global control.
+Modern application architectures fail when trust is concentrated.
+Identity, permissions, data ownership, and synchronization are rebuilt by each application on top of centralized backends that assume networks and peers are trustworthy.
+When those assumptions fail, small bugs or breaches can silently escalate into broad access, corrupted data, or loss of control.
+The primary failure 2WAY is designed to prevent is silent escalation from local compromise to system-wide damage.

-2WAY exists to make these properties non-optional by design.
-Identity, authorship, access control, and ordering are enforced structurally at the graph level.
-Local authority is treated as a security primitive, not a convenience.
-Synchronization does not imply trust.
-Absence of permission results in rejection, not fallback behavior.

-The result is a system where compromise, abuse, and partial failure remain contained rather than systemic.
+At the same time, existing systems connect poorly at scale.
+As users, devices, and applications grow, systems become either globally reachable or heavily siloed, with no structural way to limit reach based on real relationships.
+Every new connection increases the blast radius.
+2WAY uses an explicit graph to connect identities, devices, applications, and data, where distance matters.
+Reach and influence can be bounded by degrees of separation rather than global rules or central coordination.

+Finally, most systems do not age well.
+Data outlives applications, applications outlive teams, and access logic becomes tied to specific implementations.
+This makes reuse, migration, and interoperability fragile over time.
+2WAY separates durable structure from changing software.
+Identities, relationships, ordering, and permissions remain stable, while applications evolve or disappear, allowing systems to remain usable and interoperable across long time spans.

 ## Core idea

-The core abstraction in 2WAY is a shared, local-first graph.
+At the center of 2WAY is a shared, local-first graph.

-The graph represents identities, devices, relationships, content, and application-specific state.
+The graph holds identities, devices, relationships, content, and application state.
 Ownership is explicit.
-History is append-only.
-All mutations are validated, authorized, and ordered before persistence.
+History is never rewritten.
+Every change is checked, authorized, and ordered before it becomes part of the state.

-Nodes operate independently and offline.
-Synchronization is incremental and explicit.
-Consistency emerges from deterministic validation, explicit ownership, strict ordering, and scoped synchronization rather than global consensus or coordination.
+Each node works on its own and can operate offline.
+Synchronization happens explicitly and in small steps.
+Consistency comes from clear ownership, strict ordering, and local validation, not from global agreement or central coordination.

-The graph is not merely a data structure.
-It is the primary enforcement surface for security, isolation, and authority.
+The graph is more than a way to store data.
+It is where security, isolation, and authority are enforced.
+What an application can see or change is determined by the graph, not by application code or network trust.

-Local-first operation is a security property, ensuring correctness and authority do not depend on network availability or remote honesty.
+Running locally is a security property.
+Correctness and control do not depend on being online or on trusting other nodes.

 ## Security model and threat framing